Lotus-Token-Network/whitepaper/README.md

 # Lotus Token Network
 # Whitepaper

-Initial commits, vision, and use cases by: Samuel T Sendon II
+Initial commits by: Samuel T Sendon II

 The Lotus Token Network whitepaper contains the details of this cryptocurrency project as follows: